 4. Mindfulness: How I took control of my brain, my emotions, and my anxiety.

 I have always been a highly reactive person.
 Emotionally and physically.
-I always believed this was my default setting, but it turns out I could actually learn how to control my reactivity through mindfulness.
+I always believed this was my default setting, but it turns out I could actually learn how to control my reactivity to an extent through mindfulness.
 Let’s say someone says a mean comment.
 What I used to do was spiral into a pit of misery and ruminate for days.
 Now, I stop and take a deep breath.
 I acknowledge that what I interpreted hurt me—but did that person really intend to hurt me?
 Do I need to feel upset?
 Why does it upset me?

 I ask myself all of these questions to defuse my emotions—and then I go on my with day.